rrevo/grepj/README.md

 The format of the class name is like foo.bar.Baz where foo.bar is the package name and Baz is the class name.

-The files provided need to be valid jar, war or ear files that can be read.
+The files provided need to be valid jar, war, ear or zip files that can be read.
+Class files will be searched in nested locations as well.
+For example jar files in WEB-INF/lib of a war file will be searched.
+WEB-INF/classes will also be searched.

 If the class file exists in the file provided, the file is output.